Past Event

 • Overview

 MIT Data Center Day will be a high-energy, insight-rich forum focused on the real-world challenges of building next-generation compute infrastructure.
 MIT faculty and researchers will share practical strategies on topics ranging from AI workloads and energy integration to modular design and sustainability.
-The event will also feature dynamic lightning talks from MIT-affiliated startups at the forefront of innovation, along with ample opportunities to connect with peers, spark new ideas, and foster meaningful collaborations.
+The event will also feature dynamic lightning talks from MIT-connected startups at the forefront of innovation, along with ample opportunities to connect with peers, spark new ideas, and foster meaningful collaborations.

 Registration Fee: